 Write all numbers 10 and over as numerals, up to 999,999.

-Write numbers one to nine as words unless they are dates, units of measurement, figure or table titles, or relate directly to the statistics being presented.
+Write numbers one to nine as words unless they are technical or precise, such as dates, figure or table titles, or relate directly to the statistics being presented.

 On the one hand…